Yashwardhan2/safe-route/README.md

 }
 ```

-Returns fastest, balanced, and safest route coordinates with safety scores.

 ### `GET /clusters`
-Returns all HDBSCAN danger cluster centres, sizes, and intensities for the heatmap overlay.
+Returns all HDBSCAN danger cluster centres, sizes, and intensities.

 ### `GET /health`
-Returns API status, graph node/edge count, and cluster count.
+Returns API status, node/edge count, and cluster count.

 ---

+## Want to Regenerate the Data from Scratch?

+1. Download crime data from [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2) → Export → CSV
+2. Save as `Crimes_-_2001_to_Present.csv` in the project root
+3. Open `analysis.ipynb` in Jupyter and run all cells

+> ⏱ Takes ~10–15 minutes total.

+---

 ## Limitations

-- Graph and clusters are precomputed for **Chicago only**
+- Precomputed for **Chicago only**
 - Crime data accuracy depends on Chicago PD reporting
-- Routing is optimized for **walking** (speed assumption: 5 km/h)
+- Optimized for **walking** (5 km/h assumption)
 - Does not account for real-time incidents

 ---